lildwagz/GeekerBot/README.md

 This bot is a Heavy Coded, reliable, smooth, automatic mod, genius bot, and it also can protect your discord server from any kind of spamming and bad behavior.

+#collaboration
+If you want to collaborate to build or develop this bot, you can join to our discord and dm me for collaboration.